VirtualPlanetaryLaboratory/vplanet/examples/SS_NBody/README.rst

    :align: center

    Evolution of Earth's orbital elements in a Solar System simulation over the next 100,000 years.
-Blak is VPLanet results; red is HNBody.
+Black is VPLanet results; red is HNBody.